What is the Wellness Division?

 Any competitor who appears to be disoriented, light-headed or experiences undue cramping will not be permitted to compete.

-Junior Athletes - must be 23 and under as of the day of the show.
+Junior Athletes - must be at least 18 years old and no older than 23 as of the day of the show.

-Masters Men - must be 40 years of age or over as of the day of the show.
+Masters Men and Women’s Classes begin at 35 years of age or over as of the day of the show.
+Promoters may add masters classes as follows 40/45/50/55/60 years of age.

-Qualifications received as a junior, master or grand master are valid for the respective division only and may not be carried over to the open divisions.
+Qualifications received as a junior or as a master are valid for the respective division only and may not be carried over to other divisions.

-CPA registrations take place the day prior to the contest at a location provided by the contest promoter.
-The promoter will publish the Official Athlete Registration start time.
-All competitors, regardless of category, must be present for the Official Athlete Registration.
+Competition check-ins/weigh-ins take place the day prior to the contest at a location provided by the contest promoter.
+The promoter will publish the official check-in/weigh-in start time.
+All competitors, regardless of category, must be present for the official check-in/weigh-in.

 Please note: Any competitor who does not make weight will be given a maximum of 30 minutes in which to do so.
 If, for whatever reason, the competitor does not return within thirty minutes, he or she will be eliminated from the competition.
 The onus is on the competitor to return within the deadline; the CPA is under no obligation to issue time warnings or to track down the competitor.